Now Scheduling Family Law Consults-Have your case reviewed for a low, flat fee!

 When does Child Support End?- A Parent is legally obligated to pay child support until the child turns age 18 and graduates from high school.
 It is possible to be paying support for a child that is 18 if that child has not yet graduated for high school.

-If you have questions regarding paying, collecting or modifying Child Support, contact Attorney Carl Knapp.
-He has more than 20 years of family law experience to assist you with any child support issues that you might have.
+If you have questions regarding paying, collecting or modifying Child Support, contact Attorney Carl Knapp, a child support attorney in Ambler.
+He has more than 25 years of family law experience to assist you with any child support issues that you might have.
 As an experienced, Montgomery County, family law attorney, Carl Knapp can help you establish a new child support order, modify an existing order or help you if you are being sued for child support.
+We cover Ambler, Springhouse, Conshohocken, Norristown, Blue Bell, Plymouth, Montgomeryville, North Wales and the surrounding areas.